jainam12345/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state - Script to direct content
 9-duplicate_last_line - Script to duplicate line
-10-no_more_js - Script to del file from dir and sub-dirs
+10-no_more_js - Script to del file from dir and sub-dirs 11-directories - Script to count dirs and sub dirs